MBane04/ArchLinux-QuickStart/README.md

 # Add a new user, in my case mjkstra.
 # -m creates the home dir automatically
 # -G adds the user to an initial list of groups, in this case wheel, the administration group.
 If you are on a Virtualbox VM and would like to enable shared folders between host and guest machine, then also add the group vboxsf besides wheel.
-useradd -mG wheel mjkstra
+useradd -mG wheel mbane04
-passwd mjkstra
+passwd mbane04

 # The command below is a one line command that will open the /etc/sudoers file with your favourite editor.
 # You can choose a different editor than vim by changing the EDITOR variable